mkozjak/node-telnet-client/README.md

 * `irs`: Input record separator.
 A separator used to distinguish between lines of the response.
 Defaults to '\r\n'.
 * `ors`: Output record separator.
 A separator used to execute commands (break lines on input).
 Defaults to '\n'.
 * `echoLines`: The number of lines used to cut off the response.
 Defaults to 1.

+### connection.send(data, [options], [callback]) -> Promise

+Sends data on the socket without requiring telnet negotiations.

+Options:

+* `ors`: Output record separator.
+A separator used to execute commands (break lines on input).
+Defaults to '\n'.
+* `waitfor`: Wait for the given string before returning a response
+* `timeout`: A timeout used to wait for a server reply when the 'send' method is used.
+Defaults to 2000 (ms).

 ### connection.end() -> Promise